shanirivers/100-Days-Of-Code-Challenge/log.md

 ---
 # 100 Days Of Code - Log

+### Day 035: January 3, 2018

+**Today's Progress**: Reversed back to previous branch, I don't want to add reminders or calendar just yet as it's not apart of my MVP.
+Started learning and tinker with UserNotifications instead.

+**Thoughts**: Started studying up on UserNotifications class and tinkering with it on mock apps.

 ### Day 034: January 2, 2018

 **Today's Progress**: Started coding to add existing reminders to app so that user can manage reminders and calendar items as well.